MichalKukielka/superhero-app/README.md

 ```
 git clone https://github.com/MichalKukielka/superhero-app.git
 ```
-or by dedicated button above;
+or by dedicated button above
 2. In main folder use:
 ```
     npm install
 ```
 3. Use:
 ```
 npm start
 ```
-to run app at your localhost
+    o run app at your localhost